hashim222/gym-for-womens/README.md

 ![this is an image for my project for all different screen sizes](assets/images/readme-images/project-screenshot.png)

 # My choice of color for UX
-### I chose a color scheme that is user-friendly and gym-friendly for the gym for women website.
-### In the color reference section below, you will find a list of all the colors used on this site.
+### I chose a color scheme, which is both user-friendly and gym-friendly for the gym for women website.
+In the color reference section below, you will find a list of all the colors used on this site.

 ## Color Reference